 Most dietary guidelines recommend lowering fat intake to reduce the risk of cardiovascular problems like atherosclerosis, heart attack, and stroke .
-Such advice came from the wide-held belief that dietary fats increase blood fats (lipids) and which, in turn, lead to inflammation and hardening and clogging of the arteries (cardiovascular disease).
+Such advice came from the widely-held belief that dietary fats increase blood fats (lipids) which, in turn, lead to inflammation and hardening and clogging of the arteries (cardiovascular disease).

 However, newer studies are bringing this theory into question .
 These studies now claim that cardiovascular disease is a result of inflammation and not excessive fat intake.
-This as also evident by the Maasai and Inuit examples mentioned earlier.
+This was also evident by the Maasai and Inuit examples mentioned earlier.
 As for the effects of high-fat diets like keto on blood vessel health, studies actually show that these diets improve blood lipids and reduce inflammation .

 Electrolytes are substances that, when dissolved in water, conduct electricity.
 In your body, they include several key minerals and other compounds.
 They help conduct electrical activity between your muscle and nerve cells.